The High Level Trigger and Express Data Production at STAR: The Express Data Production

 The upper part of Tab.~\ref{tab-mesons-hyperons} shows the results of reconstruction of decay channels $\pi^0 \rightarrow \gamma_{e^+e^-} \gamma_{e^+e^-}$, $K^0_s \rightarrow \pi^+\pi^-$, $K^+ \rightarrow \pi^+\pi^+\pi^-$, and $K^- \rightarrow \pi^+\pi^-\pi^-$ after processing 140 M Au+Au events at $\sqrt{s_{\rm NN}}$ = 7.7 GeV, collected in 2021.
 Due to the high quality of online calibration and processing, strange mesons are reconstructed with high significance and S/B ratio, and even $\pi^0$ is observed with a significance of $48\sigma$.
 Reconstruction of $\pi^0$ relies on a rather complex search of photons, as electron and positron are parallel at the conversion point, and requires high efficiency of track finding, since 4 tracks are produced in the decay tree.

 Also, there is an example of processing 32.5M Au+Au events at $\sqrt{s_{\rm NN}}$ = 7.7 GeV to search for decays $K^+ \rightarrow \pi^+\pi^+\pi^-$ and $K^- \rightarrow \pi^+\pi^-\pi^-$ when all four tracks are registered in the detector system and reconstructed.
-STAR with its perfectly working TPC detector allows to identify charged kaons without background by full topological reconstruction with all 4 tracks including kaon.
+STAR with its TPC detector allows to identify charged kaons without background by full topological reconstruction with all 4 tracks including kaon.
 Reconstruction of such full decay topologies provides additional technical opportunities to study quality of detector performance and reconstruction algorithms.
+Fig.~\ref{fig-BES-II-k3pi} illustrates both cases: 1) when the decay is reconstructed using pion tracks only and 2) when the kaon track is also used in the reconstruction.